 The programmable NX Crystal Oscillator XO series incorporates a miniature AT-cut crystal resonator and highly flexible oscillator IC into standard 7.0 x 5.0 mm and 5.0 x 3.2, 3.2x2.5, and 2.5x2.0 mm ceramic packages.

-Designed and tested to target high frequency and low jitter applications such as Networking, Storage, Video, and other embedded applications, the Programmable oscillator IC contains a very low jitter PLL and can therefore generate any frequency based on your needs.
-The flexibility of the oscillator IC also enables multiple output frequencies for this XO families.
-The dual and quad frequency options are available for each package size, thus provide options for supporting platform designs with easy configurable solutions.
+Designed and tested to target high-frequency and low-jitter applications such as networking, storage, video, and other embedded applications, the programmable oscillator IC contains a very low jitter PLL and can therefore generate any frequency based on your needs.
+The flexibility of the oscillator IC also enables multiple output frequencies for these XO families.
+The dual and quad frequency options are available for each package size, thus providing options for supporting platform designs with easy configurable solutions.

-Combining high performance and flexibility, Diodes Incorporated NX Crystal Oscillator families provide high frequency outputs with jitter performance as low as 0.3ps (RMS).
-Not only are Diodes Incorporated NX clocks perfect for networking and telecom applications, but they are also great for applications that demand high performance clock sources.
+Combining high performance and flexibility, our NX Crystal Oscillator families provide high-frequency outputs with jitter performance as low as 0.3ps (RMS).
+Not only are our NX clocks perfect for networking and telecom applications, but they are also great for applications that demand high-performance clock sources.

 Parameter used to define the maximum deviation of the actual frequency from the specified nominal frequency over changes in operating conditions.
 Oscillator stability is usually rated as inclusive of temperature, load, initial calibration, supply, and aging effects.

 Not all obsolete parts will have a direct replacement.
 However, we recommended that you contact your regional sales office.

 Jitter can be cause by: poor decoupling to the Vcc and GND, signal source with heavy jitter, slow edge rate which will provide additional time to introduce jitter to the signal.
 Additional information can be found in Application Note 24: Designing for Minimal Jitter when using Clock Buffers